patfiaux/RELICS/README.md

 # RELICS :sparkles:: Regulatory Element Location Identification  in CRISPR screens

-RELICS is a method for analyzing tiling CRISPR screens to detect functional sequences.
-The current version (v.2.0) of RELICS uses a Bayesian hierarchical model and considers the overlapping effects of multiple guides, can jointly analyze multiple pools per replicate and estimates the number of functional sequences supported by the data.
+RELICS is an analysis method for discovering functional sequences from tiling CRISPR screens.
+The current version (v.2.0) of RELICS uses a Bayesian hierarchical model and considers the overlapping effects of multiple guides, can jointly analyze multiple pools per replicate, and estimates the number of functional sequences supported by the data.

 Briefly; RELICS splits the region of interest into segments.
 It then iteratively places one functional sequence at a time, while considering all previously placed functional sequences.
-RELICS is a semi-supervised method and requires a set of positive control sgRNAs to start.
-Note that RELICS currently does not work with non-targeting sgRNAs and at the moment only analyzes one chromosome at a time.
+RELICS is a semi-supervised method and takes a set of positive control sgRNAs as input.
+Note that RELICS currently does not use non-targeting sgRNAs and only analyzes one chromosome at a time.
 We are working on several extensions and if you have any requests, please feel free to reach out to us!

 This work is continuously being improved.
 Please ask questions or [post issues](https://github.com/patfiaux/RELICS/issues).

 # Installation
-RELICS runs on [R](https://cran.r-project.org/bin/windows/base/).
-Please make sure you have R version 3.5.1 or higher
+RELICS requires R version 3.5.1 or higher

 ## Obtain source code
 Clone source code to your desired location with the following command: ```git clone https://github.com/patfiaux/RELICS.git```.
 Alternatively, download the repository.